miskatormi/3-body-problem/README.md

 ## Future of This Project?

-I might, on a rainy (sunny?) day, revisit the simulation — hopefully much wiser — to improve and expand it.
+I might, on a rainy day, revisit the simulation — hopefully much wiser — to improve and expand it.
 Exploring Lyapunov exponents could be an interesting next step.
 Maybe I’ll even incorporate some data analysis to better understand the results.